puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 }
 {% endhighlight %}

 Note that the string matches are *not* case sensitive, so 'CENTOS' would work just as well as 'centos'.
-Finally, in the `else` block, you'll raise a warning that the module doesn't support the current module.
+Finally, in the `else` block, you'll raise a warning that the module doesn't support the current OS.

 Once you've written the conditional logic to set the `$groups` variable, edit the `user` resource declaration to assign the `$groups` variable to the `groups` attribute.

 {% highlight puppet %}
-class accounts ($name,$uid) {
+class accounts ($name) {

   ...

   user { $name:
     ensure => 'present',
     home   => "/home/${name}",
-    uid    => $uid,
     groups => $groups,
   }